algoquant/algoquant.github.io/README.md

 ### Jekyll installation

 You can install the website on your computer, but you must first install *Ruby*, *Jekyll*, and *bundler*.
 I installed the website under *Windows* (which I hate, but have been forced to use it at work, and have continued to use it due to inertia).
-If you're also using *Windows*, then you can first install [chocolatey](https://chocolatey.org/){:target="_blank"}, which is a package manager for *Windows*).
+If you're also using *Windows*, then you can first install <a href="https://chocolatey.org/" target="_blank">*chocolatey*</a>, which is a package manager for *Windows*).

 You can then install *Ruby*, *Jekyll*, and *bundler* with the following commands in a *command* window, each time reopening the *command* window, and installing one by one:
 `choco install ruby -y`